-Step-3: Sync users from directory services to Hexnode MDM
+Step-3: Sync users from directory services to Hexnode UEM

-You can sync the users from various directory services such as Active Directory (AD), Azure AD and G Suite to the MDM console.
+You can sync the users from various directory services such as Active Directory (AD), Azure AD and Google Workspace (G Suite) to the MDM console.

-Unbind your current MDM vendor from the directory services and configure Hexnode MDM with them.
+Unbind your current MDM vendor from the directory services and configure Hexnode UEM with them.